MauiGtk/maui-docker/README.md

 This will build MAUI along with GtkSharp already.
 Then start the container using (this can take a minute to start up):

-    xhost +
+    xhost +  # allow docker to use the X display docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -t maui-env dotnet run --framework net8.0-gtk  # replace the 'dotnet ...' command with 'bash' to have a look inside the container xhost -  # restrict access control again

-    docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -t maui-env dotnet run --framework net8.0-gtk xhost -
+Alternatively, use Visual Studio Code to handle the display and have a deeper look at the MAUI sources:

-Alternatively, use Visual Studio Code to handle the display: Start VS Code in a new bash outside the container with `code .`, then install VS Codes 'Dev Containers' and 'Docker' extension.
+Start VS Code in a new bash outside the container with `code .`, then install VS Codes 'Dev Containers' and 'Docker' extension.
 After that, right click the gtksharp-env container in the Docker side panel and attach it to VS Code, then click the generated container name at the top.
 In the newly opened Code window, wait a few seconds until VS Code is setup in the container,